-Contingent Payment Dates
+Observation Dates Contingent Payment Dates

-September 22, 2022
+September 19, 2022 September 22, 2022

-March 22, 2023
+March 17, 2023 March 22, 2023

-September 21, 2023
+September 18, 2023 September 21, 2023

-March 21, 2024
+March 18, 2024 March 21, 2024

-September 20, 2024
+September 17, 2024 September 20, 2024

-March 20, 2025 (the "Maturity Date")
+March 17, 2025 (the "Valuation Date") March 20, 2025 (the "Maturity Date")

-\ The Observation Dates are subject to postponement as set forth in "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" beginning on page PS-22 of the accompanying product supplement.
+^{} The Observation Dates are subject to postponement as set forth in "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" beginning on page PS-22 of the accompanying product supplement.

 Any payments on the Notes depend on the credit risk of BofA Finance, as Issuer, and BAC, as Guarantor, and on the performance of the Underlying.
 The economic terms of the Notes are based on BAC's internal funding rate, which is the rate it would pay to borrow funds through the issuance of market-linked notes, and the economic terms of certain related hedging arrangements BAC's affiliates enter into.
 BAC's internal funding rate is typically lower than the rate it would pay when it issues conventional fixed or floating rate debt securities.
-This difference in funding rate, as well as the underwriting discount, if any, the referral fee and the hedging related charges described below (see "Risk Factors" beginning on page PS-8), will reduce the economic terms of the Notes to you and the initial estimated value of the Notes.
-Due to these factors, the public offering price you pay to purchase the Notes will be greater than the initial estimated value of the Notes as of the pricing date.
+This difference in funding rate, as well as the underwriting discount, if any, the referral fee and the hedging related charges described below (see "Risk Factors" beginning on page PS-8), will reduce the economic terms of the Notes to you and the initial estimated value of the Notes as of the pricing date.